iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

 ## Package VS Source VS Tarball

-I am just getting into package creation, my analytics and DDP logging code will be up on Atmosphere soon, but it may take a while until I can put OPW & MP up.
-They are large, complex and it would require a lot of testing that I do not currently have time for.
+I am not super huge on package creation, but my analytics and DDP logging code are up on Atmosphere.
+I do intend to take out some of the more universally useful code from OPW and possibly MP and turn them into stand alone components.

-*But* if you want to help, I will work with you!
+As opposed to the 'every-feature-as-a-module" methodology, I would rather work with source and tarballs.
+That way I can hack away at little bits of whatever it is here and there, rather than having to dig way deep into some package for a one-time hack.

+I am hoping that ES6 will provide me with the elegant solution I am really looking for, but until then I like my 'drop-in' methodology.
+Bits of Meteor code that I can just copy in to a project when I need it without having to go through the pain of managing it as a package.

 ## Considerations

-\#OnePageWonder is the most stylistically current and expresses a pretty thorough presentation of my style.
-I am still striving to achieve "true Meteoriness," but... they are not 1.0.0 yet (and neither am I?)! :D

-As such, they are fairly noisy, in opposition to what a 'production' CMS should be.
-There are several settings to control this, however, the separation of client only messages is still in progress.

-I intend to run two concurrent versions of both #MeteorPress and
-\#OnePageWonder.
-Each will be offered as a proper package, but each will also offer a curl installer that pulls one of several varieties (Github clone, tarball-vanilla, and tarball-example-\*).

-It is my intention to provide people just coming to Meteor a stable, fun and profitable platform from which they can "ease in" to Meteor.
-Not that I have done the research (I'm not a forum/blog cruiser really), but I imagine that many people build a really cool, simple app only to have it fall apart on them just before or right after finishing because they have 87 packages installed.

-It's built on a ish ton of packages in varying states of maintenance.
-Things start breaking, their hopes are dashed and pockets getting slim.
-What is left but to move on?

-By using one of my content / application management systems, they can actually have a stable platform that hopefully will allow them to keep their interest and be able to really commit to the platform.

-It may be an optimistic goal for an independent code artist with no reason to set such a lofty agenda.... but I adopted PHP early because I believed in it.
-I did amazing things with it for 12 years.

-The next decade belongs to Meteor.

-My biggest regret, perhaps my only regret, is that I did not contribute to PHP itself or release any of my content management systems.
-I learn from my mistakes, and now you can, too!
+I am still striving to achieve "true Meteoriness" in all things, but I have many years of habit to break.

-Lastly, much like Material Design (and Meteor), I am opinionated and for good reasons.
-However, much like ECMA Script (and Meteor), I am also open minded and  flexible. :)
+Much like Material Design (and Meteor), I am deeply opinionated and for good reason... lots of experience.
+However, much like ECMA Script (and Meteor), I am also open minded and  flexible.

 ## Continuation Passing Style